 High school members will receive a pin and bar their first year membership; second year members will receive a certificate and bar; third year members have the opportunity to fill out an activity verification form for the year which earn them the FBLA patch for their letter jacket and a bar.
-Fourth year members have the opportunity to fill out the activity verification form for the FBLA Medal of Honor, a bar, and have their names engraved on the FBLA plaque of Outstanding Members.
+Fourth year members have the opportunity to fill out the activity verification form for the year which can earn them the FBLA Medal of Honor, a bar, and have their names engraved on the FBLA plaque of Outstanding Members.